readthedocs/readthedocs.org/docs/development/design/privacy-levels.rst

 (for the commercial site)
 can access to the documentation.

-The protected privacy level was meant to hid versions from listings and search.
+The protected privacy level was meant to hide versions from listings and search.
 For the community site these versions are treated like public versions, and on the commercial site they are treated like private.

 The protected privacy level is currently hidden.
-To keep the behavior of hid the versions from listings and search, a new field should be added to the Version model: ``hidden``.
+To keep the behavior of hiding versions from listings and search, a new field should be added to the Version model: ``hidden``.
-The privacy level (public or private) would be respected to determinate access to the documentation.
+The privacy level (public or private) would be respected to determine access to the documentation.

 For the community site, the privacy level would be public and can't be changed.